jon-oscar/code-cracker/README.md

 Go to the `server` directory and follow the instructions in the `readme.md` file to install the server.

-For development run `npm run dev` to start the development server.
-This uses `tmux` to start in parallel the front end and back end servers.
+For development, from the root directory run `npm run dev` to start the development server.
+This uses `tmux` to start in parallel the front end and back end servers in a split terminal.
 The front end server will be available at `http://localhost:3000` and the back end server at `http://localhost:3001`.
-In this mode, the front end server will serve all static assets and the back end server will serve the API.
+In this mode, the front end server will serve the react app and the back end server will serve the API anod other static assets.

 For production, run `npm run start` which will start the back end server and serve the front end assets from the `build` directory.